mcaveniathor/rust-ocl-histogram/README.md

 # rust-ocl-histogram
-A GPU accelerated histogram generator written in Rust.
-More to come(?)
+An image luminance (histogram) generator written in Rust.
+Uses both CPU multithreading and GPU acceleration via OpenCL in order to maximize performance while maintaining thread and memory safety.

+To run:
+cargo run PATH_TO_IMAGE